 More low-key but just as high-brow is November’s Zagreb Film Festival, an international event.
 It’s the pinnacle of Croatia’s glittering cinema calendar, and it sees the city swamped with thick-rimmed glasses and polo necks.
 Screenings happen in a resourceful array of venues – such as the futuristic museum of contemporary art – but the festival’s heart is at Kino Europa.
 Festival or no festival, this decadent cinema is magic: it has ceilings to suit a ballroom, faded velvet seats, and an old-school screen that clicks and whirs as it yawns open.

 Zagreb’s galleries are wonderful too, and after a summer period of seemingly arbitrary business hours they fully reopen their doors.
-The stately Art Pavilion, just steps from the train station, hosts the season’s blockbuster exhibition, Giacometti: Portraits of the Present.
-It’s a survey of the Swiss modernist Alberto Giacometti, who’s best remembered for his angst-laden sculptures of achingly thin figures.
+The stately Art Pavilion, just steps from the train station, hosts the season’s blockbuster exhibition, 'Vlaho Bukovac and Alexandre Cabanel – a historic encounter of pupil and teacher.'

 Don’t dismiss Zagreb’s other open spaces, either.
 Picnic weather may have passed, but Maksimir Park is dramatically beautiful now, with its woods tall and dark, and the low sun throwing honey-coloured light across its lawns.